shaoxunyuan/AQUARIUMHB/README.md

 ## Bug Reports

-If you encounter any issues, have questions, or would like to make suggestions, feel free to report them at our
+If you encounter any issues, have questions, or would like to make suggestions, report them at

 [bug tracker](https://github.com/shaoxunyuan/AQUARIUMHB/issues).

 ## Contact